w3c/wai-curricula/content/content-structure.md

 * Discuss different uses of links, such as for linking to other pages, to a document, or to different parts of the content.
 Explain that these links must have clear and meaningful text so that people can understand their purpose as well as where they go to.
 For example, providing  information about the link destination, the document type and format, and where the link will open.
 * Show examples of some predefined styles for links and link states.
 Explain that redefining the styles is a designer's and author tool vendor's responsibility.
 If the author changes these styles, they must ensure they are accessible.
 * Introduce accessible authoring tools that produce appropriate markup for links and that support the inclusion of additional information for links where needed.
 Explain that some tools may refer to additional information in different ways.
 For example, "link description", "screen tip", and others.
 Explain that it is good practice to always display as much information as possible on the screen's link text to maximize compatibility with user agents and assistive technologies.
+Explain that some tools may produce accessible content but may not be accessible themselves and vice versa.

 #### Ideas to Assess Knowledge for Topic